-I stumbled upon this restaurant specializing in Shanxi cuisine when I was doing research for our trip.
-I had never heard of Shanxi food before, but two words in the cuisine’s description convinced me to add Shao Shao Ke to our itinerary – lamb and cumin.
+I stumbled upon this Taipei restaurant specializing in Shanxi cuisine when I was doing research for our trip.
+I had never heard of Shanxi food before but two words in the cuisine’s description convinced me to add Shao Shao Ke to our itinerary – lamb and cumin.

 Shanxi cuisine is the cooking style of Shanxi Province in China.
 Noodles figure prominently in the cuisine, as does lamb.
 They’re also known for using a unique type of vinegar in their food.
-Called Shanxi mature vinegar, it’s a prized vinegar produced exclusively in the area.
+It’s called Shanxi mature vinegar and it’s a prized vinegar produced exclusively in the area.

-Two skewers of lamb weren’t enough for Ren so she ordered this bowl of knife-cut noodles with green onion, carrot, and lamb.
-Knife-cut noodles, and noodles in general, are a Shanxi specialty so be sure to try this as well.
-The noodles are fantastic – bouncy and elastic with great bite.
+Pictured below is a bowl of knife-cut noodles with green onion, carrot, and lamb.
+Knife-cut noodles are a Shanxi specialty so be sure to try this as well.
+The noodles are fantastic – they’re bouncy and elastic with great bite.

 Shao Shao Ke is about a 5-10 minute walk from Huashan 1914 Creative Park so it’s a great place to eat before or after a trip to the park.